 #20 Rent (to buy later)

-This does sound crazy but stick with it for a minute.
-You might be able to rent a property now and then buy in a few years time.
+As far as tips for house hunting goes, this does sound crazy but stick with it for a minute.
+You might be able to rent a property now and then buy it in a years time.

 #21 Map areas on Rightmove